 I wondered how I had ended up here—by myself, in an apartment that was a 40-minute walk from the city center, that smelled of stale coffee, and that (as I later found out) had bedbugs.
 The reviews had been great, it was cheap, and everything seemed all right on paper, but actually being there?
 That was a whole different story.

 I was there because I was a first-time traveler who didn’t understand how to assess the best location to stay in a city that I had never been to.
 I was there because I trusted the reviews of a website that provided overwhelmingly positive feedback, even in negative situations.
 I was there because I was a college student on a budget, looking for the cheapest option, rather than the best one.
 And I was there because I didn’t want to spend all of my time on my phone or computer looking for something better, when I could have been exploring a new city.

 In that moment, I decided to create something that would help keep fellow travelers from experiencing this sense of fear, wasting their time and money, and compromising on their spontaneity.
 I called it HostelPass.

 When I returned from traveling to begin my senior year at the University of Southern California, I adopted an entrepreneurship minor.
-I began testing the HostelPass concept in all of my entrepreneurship classes, and speaking with potential customers to pinpoint what kinds of features they’d want in our product.
+I began testing different concepts for HostelPass in all of my entrepreneurship classes, and speaking with potential customers to pinpoint what kinds of features they’d want in our product.
 I asked my house-mate and friend, Meir Razzon, to join me in making HostelPass a reality, and in January of 2016, we registered HostelPass as a company in the United States.